dp-ua/console-calculator/README.md

+#Simple Console Calculator with History

-Console calculator for operations on integers.
+* Console calculator for operations on integers.
-Understands the basic arithmetic operations, operations priorities, brackets.
+* Understands the basic arithmetic operations, operations priorities, brackets.
+* Save the history of operations

 ***
 How to use:
     Start Main.class